 Over 165,000 cell towers exist in the United States and their exclusive real estate represents a significant new location where thousands of edge data centers can be deployed.
 While not all of these cell towers are suitable, SBA Communications, an independent tower company, states that it has more than 8,000 sites in the United States that could house an edge facility.

 Placing edge data centers near a cell tower reduces the physical distance between the network’s final segment and the main processing functions of an application located in the same edge facility.
 An edge computing data center at the base of a cell tower could be less than 10 miles away from the end user.

 Ultimately, edge computing at the access edge results in the lowest latency and highest performance from the application, to the mobile user’s device – which is particularly important for applications that require proximity.

 What is a Micro Edge Data Center?

 In terms of form factor, micro edge data centers are built to different size, power capacity, and cooling specifications.
-Still, the components of these micro edge data centers remain similar to larger facilities, including power distribution unit (PDU) and uninterruptible power supply (UPS) systems.
+Still, the components of these micro edge facilities remain similar to larger facilities, including power distribution units (PDUs) and uninterruptible power supply (UPS) systems.